top of page

 Concentration Risk

+The potential for harm associated with Perbak’s business strategy, based on the Firm’s concentration risk, is low.
 The Firm has multiple clients, which provides for a diverse stream of revenue.
 Clients are funds and managed accounts directly managed by Perbak.
 The Firm considers that it has a safe and predictable revenue stream including during stressed market conditions.
 With regard to the fund vehicles, the investors are typically institutional professional investors that invest for the long term.
 The Firm, therefore, considers that its asset base is ‘sticky’ and not prone to substantial fluctuations, including during stressed market conditions.
+From a cash management perspective, the Firm deposits its cash with a number of well-established multinational institutions to spread concentration risk.

 Liquidity

 Perbak is required to maintain sufficient liquidity to ensure that there is no significant risk that its liabilities cannot be met as they fall due and, further, to ensure that it has appropriate, liquid resources in the event of a stressed scenario (as tested during Perbak’s ICARA process).
 The potential for harm associated with Perbak’s business strategy, based on its basic liquid assets requirement, is low.
-Perbak retains an amount it considers suitable for providing sufficient liquidity to meet the working capital requirements under various conditions The cash position of the Firm is monitored by the CCO periodically.
+Perbak retains an amount it considers suitable for providing sufficient liquidity to meet the working capital requirements under various conditions The cash position of the Firm is monitored by the Chief Operating Officer periodically.

 Risk Management Structure

 Perbak’s Chief Risk Officer (“CRO”) and Chairman of the Risk Committee has day-to-day responsibility for performing the risk management function, including the monitoring of individual exposures, ensuring that specific limits are not breached, and conducting regular stress tests to the portfolios under a range of normal and abnormal scenarios.
 The CRO has the necessary authority and experience within the Firm to perform this role.
-The CRO is functionally separate from the investment team and is not involved in the investment decision making process therefore his role in the Risk Committee is to ensure any and all prescribed limits are adhered to.
+The CRO is functionally separate from the investment team and is not involved in the investment decision making process, therefore his role in the Risk Committee is to ensure any, and all prescribed limits are adhered to.
 The Risk Committee will meet at least monthly and be responsible for ensuring there is no portfolio risk which would conflict with the Firm’s risk framework.
 The Risk Committee has ultimate responsibility for the Firm’s risk management and controls, for reviewing their effectiveness on a regular basis, and for implementing improvements to any identified deficiencies.

 Government Arrangements